-Physical activity levels are low in haemodialysis patients (2).
-Data from the Dialysis Outcomes and Practice Patterns Study (DOPPS) has reported that 43.9% (n=9176) of haemodialysis patients perform no physical activity or exercise (3).
-Unsurprisingly, low levels of physical activity are associated with poor health-related quality of life (HRQoL), great symptoms of depression (3), and increased mortality rate in this population (3-5).
-The factors that relate to these low levels of physical activity are unclear, however reductions in lean body mass (6), aging (7) and the numerous comorbidities (8) present in this population are all believed to play a role.
-Moreover, the haemodialysis treatment itself exacerbates these low levels, with physical activity levels reported to be lower on dialysis compared to non-dialysis days (9).
-However, mortality risk has been shown to be lower in haemodialysis patients who are more physically active compared to those who are sedentary (3, 4, 10), indicating a benefit of even small modifications in physical activity in this highly sedentary population.
-Unfortunately, there is no randomised controlled trial (RCT) data on the effect of increasing physical activity levels and the association with mortality in the haemodialysis population.
-Although, as recommended by the most recent Kidney Disease Improving Global Outcomes (KDIGO) guidelines (11) and the UK Chief Medical Officers' Guideline (12) increasing physical activity levels should be encouraged (aiming for at least 30 minutes of moderate intensity activity, 5 times per week).
-RCT data from one of the largest trials in the area (n= 296) showed that increasing physical activity levels outside of haemodialysis treatment through a 6-month personalised walking exercise programme improves physical function as measured by the 6-minute walk test performance (an improvement of 39 m was reported in the exercise group) and HRQoL (13).
-The participants with the highest adherence had the largest improvement in performance, and no serious adverse events or safety flags were reported (13).
-This indicates that on the limited current evidence increasing levels of physical activity outside of haemodialysis is safe.
-In data from this trial (13) limited to participants who completed the trial there was a significant reduction in hospitalisation in the exercise compared to the control group.
+Physical activity levels are low in haemodialysis patients.2 Data from the Dialysis Outcomes and Practice Patterns Study (DOPPS) has reported that 43.9% (n=9176) of haemodialysis patients perform no physical activity or exercise.3 Unsurprisingly, low levels of physical activity are associated with poor health-related quality of life (HRQoL), symptoms of depression,3 and increased mortality rate in this population.3-5 The factors that relate to these low levels of physical activity are unclear; however reductions in lean body mass,6 aging7 and the numerous comorbidities8 present in this population are all believed to play a role.
+Moreover, the haemodialysis treatment itself exacerbates these low levels, with physical activity levels reported to be lower on dialysis compared to nondialysis days.9 However, mortality risk has been shown to be lower in haemodialysis patients who are more physically active compared to those who are sedentary,^{3,4,10} indicating a benefit of even small modifications in physical activity in this highly sedentary population.
+Unfortunately, there is no RCT data on the effect of increasing physical activity levels and the association with mortality in the haemodialysis population.
+Although, as recommended by the most recent Kidney Disease Improving Global Outcomes (KDIGO) guidelines11 and the UK Chief Medical Officers' Guideline12 increasing physical activity levels should be encouraged (aiming for at least 30 minutes of moderate intensity activity, 5 times per week).
+It is also important to highlight that even small increases in physical activity levels is likely to provide some benefit.

+Data from one of the largest RCTs in the area (n= 296) showed that increasing physical activity levels outside of haemodialysis treatment through a 6-month personalised walking exercise programme improves physical function as measured by the 6-minute walk test performance (an improvement of 39 m was reported in the exercise group) and HRQoL.13 The participants with the highest adherence had the largest improvement in performance, and no serious adverse events or safety flags were reported.13 This indicates that on the limited current evidence increasing levels of physical activity outside of haemodialysis is safe.
+In data from this trial,13 limited to participants who completed the trial, there was a significant reduction in hospitalisation in the exercise compared to the control group.
 The walking exercise programme was supervised by a rehabilitation team, and participant self-reported compliance was 83%.
-A further trial of 6-months of unsupervised home-based walking did not report a significant difference in their primary outcome the 6-minute walking test score compared to usual care (14).
-However, there was a greater increase in 6-minute walk test performance in the home-based walking group (49 m) compared to usual care (where there was also a small improvement of 21 m).
-With the magnitude of the improvement being greater than minimal clinically important difference for this outcome (15).
-Furthermore, there was analysable data for only 15 participants in both groups with the authors acknowledging that they were ultimately underpowered for their primary outcomes (14).
-Finally, a non-randomised, non-controlled study of a 12 week combination of supervised class and home Renal Association clinical practice guidelines - Lifestyle and Exercise in Chronic Kidney Disease based exercise resulted in improvements in measured physical function (including the incremental shuttle walk test, the timed up and go test and the sit-to-stand 60) and self -reported physical activity (16).
-Taken together, to date there is limited high quality RCT data as to the efficacy of increasing physical activity levels outside of haemodialysis on outcomes.
+A further trial reported no significant effect on the 6-minute walking test following 6-months of unsupervised home-based walking.14 However, there was a greater increase in 6-minute walk test performance in the home-based walking group (49 m) compared to usual care (where there was also a small improvement of 21 m), with the magnitude of the improvement being greater than minimal clinically important difference for this outcome.15 Furthermore, there was analysable data for only 15 participants in both groups with the authors acknowledging that they were ultimately underpowered for their primary outcomes.14 Finally, a nonrandomised, non-controlled study of a 12 week combination of supervised class and home based exercise resulted in improvements in measured physical function (including the incremental shuttle walk test, the timed up and go test and the sit-to-stand 60) and self -reported physical activity.16 Taken together, to date there is limited high quality RCT data on the efficacy of increasing physical activity levels outside of haemodialysis on outcomes.